10 Best Nursing Schools in Illinois

 Annual Tuition: $37,626 | NCLEX Pass Rate: 89%

 Based in the middle of Chicago, DePaul University is the nation’s largest Catholic school.
 Their mission statement says they focus on education, and while that might sound obvious, their nursing schools shows why.
-Along with a traditional BSN and RN to BSN program, DePaul offers a five-year BS and MSN program.
+Though DePaul does not offer a traditional BSN program, it does offer a five-year combined BS and MSN program.
 Current RNs can also choose to bypass their BSN entirely and enroll in the RN to MSN program, something that most schools don’t offer.
 You’ll have to pay to go to this private school, but the nursing options are vast.

 Annual Tuition: $32,250 | NCLEX Pass Rate: 83%